RobertTBrooks/roberttbrooks/README.md

 ---

 ### ⚡ Fun Stuff
-- Built a multiplayer test server before finishing my first 2D game
+- Passionate about building 2D games for fun — currently setting up a Go server for Godot to support live service features (coming soon!)
-- Always chasing that “one more feature” feeling
+- Always excited to take on new projects and bring ideas to life!
-- Trying to become a backend wizard while still loving game dev
+- Aspiring full-stack developer with a strong love for game development

 ---